Improving Object-centric Learning with Query Optimization: Model Architecture and Design

 \subsubsection{Baselines}

 The reproduction of \sa and SLATE follows the architecture and hyperparameter selection mentioned in their paper.
 Similar to our models, we train all baseline models with 250K steps on all datasets.
 For SLATE, we use the input image size of 96 on the ShapeStacks dataset as we find that the image size of 128 will cause all objects to be divided into the same slot, resulting in low ARI and MSC.
 For a fair comparison with numbers reported in SLATE's paper, we report the MSE of models by first computing per-pixel errors and then multiplying it by the total number of pixels.
+For CLEVRTEX, we follow the same experimental setting of (\ac{model}+mixture) for ShapeStacks and set the number of slots to 11.
+For YCB, ScanNet, and COCO, we follow the same experimental setting of (\ac{model}+transformer) for birds and set the number of slots to 6.